create3000/x_ite/docs/_posts/components/Layering/Viewport.md

 ### MFFloat [in, out] **clipBoundary** [ 0, 1, 0, 1 ] <small>[0,1]</small>

-ClipBoundary is specified in fractions of the normal render surface in the sequence left/right/bottom/top.
+*clipBoundary* is specified in fractions of the normal render surface in the sequence left/right/bottom/top.
 When children are rendered, the output will only appear in the specified subset of the render surface.

 #### Hint